nidhish-nayak/trendz/README.md

-# LinkX - Social Media App
+# Trendz - a fullstack application

 > **Warning**
 > This app is a work in progress.
 I am building this in public.
 You can follow the process on Github.